 Yes, there are certain product liability defenses you must be aware of

 Before any sports game, a team usually examines its opponent’s tactics, strategies, and defenses to be able to adjust its own strategies and win.
 The same goes for legal battles, where the defendant may mount a defense against your claim.
 And product liability claims are no exception.

-Our Riverside product liability attorney from the Law Offices of Howard Craig Kornberg explains that the manufacturer and other parties you are suing – who in 99.9% of product liability cases are represented by the best lawyers in California – may mount certain types of defenses to avoid liability.
+Our Los Angeles product liability attorney from the Law Offices of Howard Kornberg explains that the manufacturer and other parties you are suing – who in 99.9% of product liability cases are represented by the best lawyers in California – may mount certain types of defenses to avoid liability.

 These defenses typically include (1) arguing that you failed to use the product in a reasonably foreseeable way – or as instructed in the warning labels or instructions – or modified the product in a way that turned it into a defective product, and (2) arguing that you are a “sophisticated user” who was reasonably expected to be aware of the potential dangers of using this particular product.

-In either case, a skilled product liability attorney from the Law Offices of Howard Craig Kornberg will be able to counter the defense claim and help you win the compensation that you truly deserve.
-Call our Riverside offices at 310-997-0904 or fill out this contact form to get a free consultation.
+In either case, a skilled product liability attorney from the Law Offices of Howard Kornberg will be able to counter the defense claim and help you win the compensation that you truly deserve.
+Call our Los Angeles offices at 310-997-0904 or fill out this contact form to get a free consultation.